USW ROCKETRY SOCIETY

 James worked as the Lead Systems and Design engineer for USW Rocketry society in 2018/19.
 This involved leading the structural team for the National Rocketry Competition and gathering information from the team to design and tweak the rocket and delegating design and construction tasks to his fellow team members.

-Paul Harrison funds the research that the Rocketry society conducts.
+Professor Paul Harrison initially funded the research and activity that the Rocketry society conducts.
 Paul has an undergraduate degree in Physics, a PhD in computational physics and a University Research Fellowship from the University of Leeds.
-He has recently become Pro Vice-Chancellor for Innovation and Dean of the Faculty of Computing, Engineering and Science.
+He has recently become Pro Vice-Chancellor for Innovation for the University and was previously Dean of the Faculty of Computing, Engineering and Science.